 Registration for the test is by high school rather than individual student.
 Interested students should see their counselor at the beginning of the school year to make arrangements to take the PSAT/NMSQT at the school in October.

 * To review the entry and participation requirements, go to the National Merit® Scholarship Program page. back to top

 As cosponsor of the test, NMSC receives all PSAT/NMSQT scores and certain information students provide on their answer sheets.
-The Score Report Plus shows the student's Selection Index score (critical reading + mathematics + writing skills scores) and whether the student meets NMSC program entry requirements.
+The Score Report shows the student's Selection Index score and whether the student meets NMSC program entry requirements.
+(Beginning with the 2015 administration of the PSAT/NMSQT, Selection Index scores will be calculated by doubling the sum of the Reading, Writing and Language, and Math Test scores.)
 An asterisk (*) next to the Selection Index means the student's scores will not be used for entry.
 The Selection Index scores of students who meet entry requirements are used to designate high scorers to receive recognition.
 NMSC identifies Semifinalists and sends scholarship application materials to them through their high schools.
 Students who qualify as Semifinalists in the National Merit® Scholarship Program and meet academic and other standards to advance to the Finalist level will compete for scholarships. back to top

 Note: Because a student can participate (and be considered for a scholarship) in only one specific competition year, the year in which the student takes the PSAT/NMSQT to enter the competition is very important.
-If a student's high school standing and enrollment do not fit one of the preceding descriptions because the student plans to spend more than four years in high school, or for any other reason, contact NMSC immediately about whether the student can participate in the National Merit Scholarship Program. back to top
+If there is a question about whether a student can participate in the National Merit Scholarship Program because his or her educational plans do not fit one of the preceding descriptions, or for any other reason, contact NMSC immediately. back to top